-AHVS Graduate Students Applying for a SSHRC Canada Graduate Scholarship their first year of graduate study at the MA level for a substantial scholarship funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
+AHVS Graduate Students Applying for a SSHRC Canada Graduate Scholarship

+Canadian citizens and landed immigrants who have achieved the equivalent of a 'first class' average, as determined by each university, in each of their last two years of undergraduate study, are eligible to apply in their first year of graduate study at the MA level for a substantial scholarship funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
 The deadline for the online application is normally December 1st.
 PhD students are eligible to apply in their first, second and third year of graduate studies.
 The deadline for this highly competitive scholarship is early in the fall (October); so as early as possible eligible students should begin work with their supervisors and the graduate advisor to develop a strong application and research proposal.